salcedoe/MtMdocs/docs/volumeProcessing/surfaceModels.md

 ![surface of sphere with fewer faces](images/isosurface-sphere-reducepatch.png){ width="250"}

 Here we have the same surface but with fewer triangles.
 This is called *decimating* the surface.
 Reducing the number of triangles reduces the computational power required to render the surface.
-Careful: don't over-decimate your surface or you may affect its overall shape.
+Be careful: you don't want to over-decimate your surface or you may affect its overall shape.